Back to news

 • Code when you need it, drop into JavaScript or Python for custom logic

-Price: Self-hosted free | Cloud from EUR 20/mo (roughly USD 24, billed annually) | Enterprise custom (n8n pricing)
+Price: Self-hosted free | Cloud from EUR 20/mo (roughly USD 24, billed annually) | Enterprise custom (n8n pricing (opens in a new tab))

 AI Workflow Builder